Baahubali: The Beginning To Be Screened At London's Royal Albert Hall

 Join the team in this unique experience..:)https://t.co/IaB6svzAU3 pic.twitter.com/ckddoD1OsA

 It can be said that Baahubali went on to become one of the biggest Indian franchises.
-With the first edition, Baahubali: The Beginning, the franchise earned an unbelievable amount of Rs 118.7 crore in India alone, the second instalment - Baahubali: The Conclusion earned Rs 510.99 crore.
+With the first edition, Baahubali: The Beginning, the franchise earned an unbelievable amount of Rs 118.7 crore in India alone; the second instalment - Baahubali: The Conclusion earned Rs 510.99 crore.